 Even so, we know that there is more that we can do to remove the barriers some colleagues from the LGBTQ+ community face, through widening the knowledge and understanding of all colleagues – whether in our head office, vet practices or retail stores.

-That’s why we’re proud to be marking this LGBTQ+ history month with the launch of our new network; raising awareness of the importance of equality, diversity and inclusion in the workplace.
+That’s why we were proud to launch our LGBTQ+ network in February; raising awareness of the importance of equality, diversity and inclusion in the workplace.

 “An LGBTQ+ network raises awareness of the importance of equality, diversity and inclusion in the workplace”